firedev/todo-mock/README.md

 ![](task-create-edit.png)

+- There is only one self-expanding text area for both title and description, everything after the first newline is considered as description.
 - `Add task` prefills `scheduledDate` depending on a column:
   - `Backlog` - nothing is prefilled
   - `Today` - `scheduledDate` is set to today